John Scobell: Military career

 From 23 October 1919 to 23 March 1920, Scobell was a GSO with the Military Mission to Russia during the Russian Civil War; he was then transferred to the Black Sea and Turkey, where he remained until August 1923.
-In 1926, after returning to England, he was made a substantive lieutenant colonel and was commanding officer of the 1st Battalion, Norfolk Regiment.
+On 10 January 1926, after returning to England, he was made a substantive lieutenant colonel and was commanding officer of the 1st Battalion, Norfolk Regiment.
 On 1 December 1928 he was made an assistant adjutant general at the War Office and promoted to colonel with seniority from New Year's Day 1922.
 In August 1930, he was posted to be commandant at the Senior Officers' School, Belgaum in India with the temporary rank of brigadier.
 He was there until 1 April 1932, when he took command of the Quetta Infantry Brigade in India.
-He was promoted to major general on 16 June 1934, but relinquished his post and went on the half-pay list in September of that year.
+He was promoted to major general on 16 June 1934, but relinquished his post and went on the half-pay list on 15 September.
 He returned to the full pay list as a district commander in India on 25 November 1935.
 He retired in 1939, but was recalled that October with the outbreak of the Second World War.
 He commanded troops in Malta between 1939 and 1942, but went on the retired list again in 1942.
 He took up the ceremonial position of Lieutenant of the Tower of London, which he vacated in 1945.

 Scobell was awarded the Distinguished Service Order in 1916 and was appointed a Companion of the Order of St Michael and St George in 1919, a Companion of the Order of the Bath in 1935, and a Knight Commander of the Order of the British Empire in 1942.
 He died on 2 March 1955, at a nursing home in Camberley, Surrey.